It is Possible to Visit Provence on a Budget Holiday

 Furthermore, Aix-en-Provence is just an hour’s drive away (or less) from other famous cities such as Arles, Avignon and Marseille.
 The beautiful ever-changing countryside, including the Camargue, Luberon Valley, and Verdon Gorge, are all an easy day trip from Aix.

 Where to stay in Aix:

 The most budget hotel in Aix-en-Provence is Les Quatre Dauphins.
-Another option, slightly more costly, would be the Hotel Cezanne Boutique Hotel.
-Avoid La Maison d’Aix as it one of the most expensive (and luxurious) hotels in the city.
+Another slightly more costly option would be the Hotel Cezanne Boutique Hotel.
+La Maison d’Aix as it is one of the city’s most expensive (and luxurious) hotels.

 Visit the Lavender Fields